akka/akka-management/docs/src/main/paradox/kubernetes-deployment/forming-a-cluster.md

     coordinated-shutdown.exit-jvm = on
 }
 ```
-### Akka management HTTP
+### Akka Management HTTP

 The default configuration for Akka management HTTP is suitable for use in Kubernetes, it will bind to a default port of 8558 on the pods external IP address.

-### Cluster bootstrap
+### Akk Cluster Bootstrap

-To configure cluster bootstrap, we need to tell it which discovery method will be used to discover the other nodes in the cluster.
+To configure Cluster Bootstrap, we need to tell it which discovery method will be used to discover the other nodes in the cluster.
-This uses Akka discovery to find nodes, however, the discovery method and configuration used in cluster bootstrap will often be different
+This uses Akka Discovery to find nodes, however, the discovery method and configuration used in Cluster Bootstrap will often be different
 to the method used for looking up other services.
-The reason for this is that during cluster bootstrap, we are interested in discovering
+The reason for this is that during Cluster Bootstrap, we are interested in discovering
 nodes even when they aren't ready to handle requests yet, for example, because they too are trying to form a cluster.
 If we were to use a
 method such as DNS to lookup other services, the Kubernetes DNS server, by default, will only return services that are ready to serve requests,
 indicated by their readiness check passing.
 Hence, when forming a new cluster, there is a chicken or egg problem, Kubernetes won't tell us which
 nodes are running that we can form a cluster with until those nodes are ready, and those nodes won't pass their readiness check until they've formed a cluster.

-Hence, we need to use a different discovery method for cluster bootstrap, and for Kubernetes, the simplest method is to
+Hence, we need to use a different discovery method for Cluster Bootstrap, and for Kubernetes, the simplest method is to
 use the Kubernetes API, which will return all nodes regardless of their readiness state.

 ```